svaarala/duktape/doc/debugger.rst

 One-way flow control example
 ----------------------------

-A simple one-way flow control mechanism to ensure a debug client (typically a desktop program) can work with a fixed inbound buffer of MAXBUF bytes (MAXBUF could be e.g. 256):
+A simple one-way flow control mechanism to ensure a debug target can be implemented with a fixed inbound buffer of MAXBUF bytes (MAXBUF is something small like 256):

 * The debug client maintains two byte counts: